 Located on the southern tip of New Zealand’s North Island, Wellington boasts a variety of one-of-a-kind sites and attractions that are worth a visit.
-Though small, New Zealand’s capital city packs in a ton of charm, history, and breathtaking views worth putting on your bucket list.
+Though small, New Zealand’s capital city packs in a ton of charm, history, and breathtaking views that you need to put on your bucket list.

 Here are 5 things that make a visit to Wellington, New Zealand worth it.

 1. Incredible Views

 Known as “a place to watch the sky,” Mount Victoria rises 196 meters above the city of Wellington.
 Whether you choose to hike up the mountain or take a drive when you visit, the award of a 360-degree view of the city, harbor, and beyond makes the trip well worth it.